williamgrosset/fokus/README.md

 ## Development Updates
 ### November 10th, 2016
 My plans right now are to make the domains I want blocked directly embedded into the source code.
-There are great things to come in terms of usability; however, I will keep those details disclosed for now.
+There are awesome things to come in terms of user experience; however, I will keep those details disclosed for now.

 ### November 23rd, 2016.
 Semester is extremely busy, but the main page of the extension is coming along nicely.
 I need to find a huge text file of quotes...

+### December 24th, 2016
+Decided to switch to developing the Chrome popup with React instead of vanilla JS/jQuery.
+This is my first time with React, so it has been a painful but enjoyable time learning this library.
+Also, an additional feature I want to add is the ability for users to choose how long they want the domain blocker to be enabled.
+On a side note, *Merry Christmas!*